verdaccio/verdaccio/website/translated_docs/zh-TW/install.md

 title: "Installation"
 ---

 Verdaccio is a multiplatform web application.
 To install it, you need a few basic prerequisites.
 To install it, you need a few basic prerequisites.
+To install it, you need a few basic prerequisites.

 ## Prerequisites